alkhasov/learn/javascript/README.md

 #### 08 ¬ Errors

 Kept looking deeper and now read about `try{} catch{} finally{}` construction with `Error` objects which need to `throw` if flow has exception.
 Tried to write several, looks easy, but I guess true is not.

-## Pug/Stylus

-#### 00 ¬ Basics

-I already know how to write common html tags and css styles, but for improving speed and convenience I started learning Pug template engine and Stylus stylesheet preprocessor.

-## React

-_For this learning part each step will be in one folder (react), but steps of journey like earlier will declared below_

-#### 00 ¬ Hello world

-I'm very interest at React last two years at least.
-JS learnings that I started is fundament and preparing for to start touching React.
-So, React-Hello-World achievement unlocked.

-#### 01 ¬ First app

-I looked over create-react-app build setup, run, it works.
-But I need to back to learn common js and practice more, because I'm not feel ready... but I could not.

-#### 02 ¬ Nested components

-I created `class Pokemon` by extends `React.Component`, which calls Pokemon component, need to get used to terminology.
-Each pokemon has properties form `pokemonsDatabase`.
-Then I created `Pokemons` component with two instances of `Pokemon` and add click event to `Pokemon` which update instance to new one.

-## Wanna do

-- [ ] 1.
-Refresh my part of programmer's mindset
-- [ ] 2.
-Learn concepts of modern web development
-- [ ] 3.
-Achieve feel free (40%→90%) in discuss with developers
-- [ ] 4.
-Make own website
-- [ ] 5.
-Practice English writing and thinking